dremchee/contently/README.md

 ## Quick Setup

-1. Add `nuxt-contently` dependency to your project
+1. Add `nuxt-contently` dependency to your Nuxt project

 ```bash
 # Using pnpm